ocaml/platform-blog/opam-1-2-0-beta4.md

 ### Yet more control for the packagers

 Packaging new libraries has been made as straight-forward as possible.
+Here is a quick overview, you may also want to check the [OPAM 1.2 pinning][opam-1-2-pin] post.

 ```
 opam pin add <name> <sourcedir>